antimof/UxPlay/README.txt

 **(Only tested on Intel X86\_64 Macs)**

-*Note: A native AirPlay Server feature is included in upcoming macOS 12 Monterey, but UxPlay can run on older macOS systems that will not be able to run Monterey.*
+*Note: A native AirPlay Server feature is included in macOS 12 Monterey, but is restricted to recent hardware.
+UxPlay can run on older macOS systems that will not be able to run Monterey, or can Monterey but not AirPlay.*

 These instructions for macOS asssume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal,